vegaf1/acds-mit-course/README.md

 # MIT 16.S897: Spacecraft Attitude Determination and Control

-This repository contains homework assignments, simulation code, and reports from MIT Course **16.S897 Spacecraft Attitude Determination and Control**.
+This repository contains the report and simulation code from MIT Course **16.S897 Spacecraft Attitude Determination and Control**.

 The code and report covers core ACDS concepts analyzing the NASA Starling Mission.